okTurtles/dnschain/docs/Security-Model.md

 Pros:

-- Simple to implement and provides great security.
+- Simple to implement and provides comparable security to SPV.
-- Low client-side footprint (no need to store all blockchain headers and rebuild Merkle tree proofs).
-This might result in faster connections.
 - Might support more types of blockchains because Merkle roots do not need to be stored in the blockchain (but see con about pruning).

 Cons:

 - Does not support full nodes that prune transaction history.
 - Does not handle all large blockchain forks as gracefully as SPV.
+- Not suitable for situations where identifiers are updated frequently because clients must process all transactions between the transaction they last saw and the current one.

 ----